msyamkumar/cs220-s21-projects/p3/readme.md

 pass one argument explicitly). **If you do not use the default arguments and only pass one argument explicitly, you will lose points.**

 ### #Q14: how much has spending increased per year (on average) for gyms from 2017 to 2019?
-**As with Q13, if you do not use the default arguments and only pass one argument explicitly, you will lose points.**
+You should only have to pass in the agency name and end year in the call to `change_per_year`. **If you do not use the default argument for the other parameter, you will lose points.**

 ### Function 6: `extrapolate(agency, year1, year2, year3)`